 इस वर्ष रसायन शास्त्र का नोबेल पुरस्कार तीन वैज्ञानिकों - टॉमस लिंडल, पॉल मॉडरिश और अज़ीज सैंकर को दिया जाएगा।

-The 2015 ‪#NobelPrize‬ in Chemistry has been awarded to Tomas Lindahl and Paul Modrich and Aziz Sancar for discoveries in DNA repair.
+The 2015 #NobelPrize in Chemistry has been awarded to Tomas Lindahl and Paul Modrich and Aziz Sancar for discoveries in DNA repair.

 Their work uncovered the mechanisms used by cells to repair damaged DNA - a fundamental process in living cells.

-Nobel Committee said today in Stockholm, Sweden that the recipients had explained the processes at the molecular level that guard the integrity of our genomes.
+Nobel Committee said today in Stockholm, Sweden that the recipients had

 The prize money of eight million Swedish kronor will be shared among the winners